dddk1ddd/j0nez/README.md

 Works best with images generated with !image.

 !remix <prompt> <image> <mask>
-Combines an image and a mask into a new image from prompt.
-Example:
-An image of a beach.
+prompt
-A copy of the first image with a transparency cut out.
+A text description of the desired images. image
-Prompt "put a sailboat on the beach"
-Generates a new image with a sailboat inside the transparency.
-Works best using image from !image
-Make a copy with editing software and cut out a transparent area for the mask.
+The image to edit.
+Must be a valid PNG file, less than 4MB, and square.
+Works best with images from !image. mask
+An additional image whose fully transparent areas indicate where image should be edited.
+Must be a valid PNG file, less than 4MB, and have the same dimensions as image.
+Included in the archive is mask.png for testing.

 From ChatGPT:
 "Phat Kid is an experimental electronic music artist who has a diverse